Loggerhead turtle. Photo credit: NEFSC/CFF

 Loss and Degradation of Nesting Habitat

-Coastal development and rising seas from climate change are leading to the loss of critical nesting beach habitat for loggerhead turtles.
+Coastal development and rising seas from changing environmental conditions are leading to the loss of critical nesting beach habitat for loggerheads.
+Human-related changes associated with coastal development include beachfront lighting, shoreline armoring, and beach driving.
 Shoreline hardening or armoring (e.g., seawalls) can result in the complete loss of dry sand suitable for successful nesting.
 Artificial lighting on and near nesting beaches can deter nesting females from coming ashore to nest and can disorient hatchlings trying to find the sea after emerging from their nests.

 Vessel Strikes

-Vessel strikes are a major threat to loggerhead turtles near developed coastlines throughout their range.
-Various types of watercraft can strike loggerhead turtles when they are at or near the surface resulting in injury or death.
-In the Atlantic Ocean and Gulf of Mexico, the number of loggerhead turtle deaths due to vessel strikes are increasing.
-High traffic boat areas such as marinas and inlets present a higher risk.
-Adult loggerhead turtles, in particular nesting females, are more susceptible to vessel strikes when making reproductive migrations and while they are nearshore during the nesting season.
+Vessel strikes are a major threat to loggerheads near developed coastlines throughout their range.
+Various types of watercraft can strike loggerheads when they are at or near the surface resulting in injury or death.
+In the Atlantic Ocean and Gulf of America , the number of loggerhead deaths due to vessel strikes are increasing.
+High traffic boat areas such as marinas, boat ramps, and inlets present a higher risk.
+Adult loggerheads, in particular nesting females, are more susceptible to vessel strikes when making reproductive migrations and while they are nearshore during the nesting season or if they reside in coastal foraging habitats that may overlap in areas with high boat traffic.

 Ocean Pollution/Marine Debris

-Increasing pollution of nearshore and offshore marine habitats threatens all sea turtles.
-Loggerhead turtles may die after ingesting fishing line, plastic bags and other plastic debris, floating tar or oil, and other materials discarded by humans which they can mistake for food.
-They can also become entangled in marine debris, including lost or discarded fishing gear, and can be killed or seriously injured.
+Increasing pollution of nearshore and offshore marine habitats threatens all sea turtles and degrades their habitats.
+The Deepwater Horizon oil spill was the largest offshore oil spill in U.S. history and affected nesting (including nesting females, eggs, and hatchlings), small juvenile, large juvenile, and adult sea turtles throughout the Gulf of America.
+Ingestion of marine debris is another threat to all species of sea turtles.
+Loggerheads may ingest fishing line, balloons, plastic bags, plastic fragments, floating tar or oil, and other materials discarded by humans which they can mistake for food.
+They may also become entangled in marine debris, including lost or discarded fishing gear, which can lead to injury or death.

-For all sea turtles, a warming climate is likely to result in changes in beach morphology and higher sand temperatures which can be lethal to eggs, or alter the ratio of male and female hatchlings produced.
-Rising seas and storm events cause beach erosion which may flood nests or wash them away.
-Changes in the temperature of the marine environment are likely to alter the abundance and distribution of food resources, leading to a shift in the migratory and foraging range and nesting season of loggerheads.
+For all sea turtles, changing environmental conditions like higher sand temperatures can be lethal to eggs, or alter the ratio of male and female hatchlings produced (via temperature-dependent sex determination).
+Rising seas and storm events can change beach morphology and cause beach erosion which may flood nests or wash them away.
+Changes in the temperature of the marine environment are likely to alter habitat suitability, as well as the abundance and distribution of food resources, leading to a shift in the migratory and foraging range and nesting season of loggerheads.

 Scientific Classification